 PHIL XX1 Critical Thinking

-NOTE: Philosophy XX1 may be applied toward the Certificate in Liberal Arts and the Q-requirement.
+Note: Philosophy XX1 has no prerequisites and may be applied towards the Certificate in Liberal Arts and the Q-requirement.